-This funding category strongly recommends that each applicant submit a project list and requires the submission of pre-applications several months in advance of the submission of final applications.
-Project lists, which are comprised of a simple table of basic information describing all proposed projects, should be submitted to the appropriate NOAA Coral Reef Management Liaison with a copy to Craig.a.Reid@noaa.gov by Wednesday, September 14, 2016.
+This funding requests that each applicant submit a project list and requires the submission of pre-applications several months in advance of the submission of final applications.
+Project lists, which are comprised of a simple table of basic information describing all proposed projects, should be submitted to the appropriate NOAA Coral Reef Management Liaison with a copy to Craig.A.Reid@noaa.gov by Thursday, August 30, 2018.

-Pre-applications must include fully developed drafts of the application coversheet, summary table, project narrative, products table, and budget narrative (items 1-5 below) but do not include the Federal forms that are submitted as part of the final application.
-Applicants may request an optional pre-application template by contacting Craig Reid at Craig.a.Reid@noaa.gov.
+Pre-applications must include fully developed drafts of the application coversheet, summary table, and project narrative (as described in items 1-3 below) but do not include the Federal forms that are submitted as part of the final application.
+Applicants may request an optional pre-application template by contacting Craig Reid at Craig.A.Reid@noaa.gov.
 Pre-applications will be reviewed by technical experts and CRCP staff according to the process described in Section V of this funding announcement.
 Initial proposed funding allocations will be communicated to the applicant along with summarized reviewer comments at least four weeks in advance of the final application due date to allow time for the applicants to respond to comments and/or adjust their final application to NOAA as needed.

 Final applications must be revised to respond to and/or incorporate changes suggested by the reviewers into the final project and budget narratives, and provide additional detail where requested.
 Applicants may request a conference with CRCP staff to review and discuss the comment letter and clarify any necessary modifications to the final application.
-Final applications are comprised of the pre-application materials described below and all required
+Final applications are comprised of the pre-application materials described below and all required Federal forms.

-Federal forms.

-Pre- applications and final applications may not exceed 75 pages in Microsoft Word or Adobe Acrobat format, exclusive of the required Federal financial assistance forms and other documentation that is part of the final cooperative agreement application package.
+Pre-applications may not exceed 60 pages and final applications may not exceed 75 pages in Microsoft Word or Adobe Acrobat format, exclusive of the required Federal financial assistance forms and other documentation that is part of the final cooperative agreement application package.
 Please paginate your application to ensure your application remains within the allotted length.
-Applications that exceed the 75-page limit will be shortened by removing pages at the end of the proposal narrative (element 3 below) before it is forwarded to merit reviewers for evaluation.
+Pre-applications that exceed the 60-page limit will be shortened by removing pages at the end of the proposal narrative (item 3 below) before it is forwarded to merit reviewers for evaluation.
 Because pages excised from lengthy applications will not be reviewed, activities described therein will not be eligible for funding consideration.
-Application materials, including the application cover sheet, summary table, project narrative, products table and budget narrative should be in legible 11 or 12 point font with 1-inch margins on all four sides.
-Scopes of work for staff funded through the Cooperative Agreements or included as a matching contribution (and spending 50% or more of their time working on the award) should be included as appendices if available at the time of application submission, otherwise a Special Award Condition will be placed on the award to prevent expenditure of any Federal funds until complete and acceptable scopes of work for all positions have been provided.
-Scopes of work must describe all of the efforts and activities that will be completed by funded personnel during the first 12 months of the award and indicate the percentage of their time represented in this proposal.
-If the award continues to receive funding in FY18, a Special Award Condition will be placed on the award to require that the recipient submit scopes of work for all Federally-funded positions to account for the efforts and activities planned for the subsequent 12 months of the 24-month award period.
+Application materials, including the application cover sheet, summary table, project narrative, products table and budget narrative should be in legible 11 or 12 point font with 1inch margins on all four sides.
+Scopes of work for staff funded through the Cooperative Agreements or included as a matching contribution (and spending 50% or more of their time working on the award) should be included as appendices if available at the time of application submission, otherwise a Special Award Condition will be placed on the award to prevent expenditure of any federal funds until complete and acceptable scopes of work for all positions have been provided.
+Scopes of work must describe all of the efforts and activities that will be completed by funded personnel during the first 12 months of the award (at minimum) and indicate the percentage of their time represented in this proposal.
+If the award continues to receive funding in FY 2020 and the scope of work for the second year were not already provided, a Special Award Condition will be placed on the award to require that the recipient submit scopes of work for all federally-funded positions to account for the efforts and activities planned for the subsequent 12 months of the 24-month award period.